Dwarf Crape Myrtle

 Name: Caryopteris clandonensis

-Growing Conditions: Full sun with well-drained soil
+Growing Conditions: Full sun in medium moist, well-drained soil

-Size: 3-5 feet tall and wide
+Size: Up to 4 feet tall and wide

 Zones: 5-9